 Another important differentiation between automated radio telemetry and other technologies available is that the temporal precision of the data can be much greater with radio telemetry as tags can repeat their signals as quickly as every 2 seconds.
 This extremely high temporal precision can allow for exceptionally detailed examinations of an animals behavior, movement patterns, direction and speed of flight.

 The selection of specific tag type will largely depend on the spatial temporal scale of your study as well as your study species and geography.

 Yes!
 You can view some of the results of Motus Projects here.

-The initial motivation for creating Motus was to track migration of birds that are normally too small for satellite telemetry, but the system is already being used on other small animals such as bats.
-The main limitation with the tags is the battery life.
+The initial motivation for creating Motus was to track migration of birds that are normally too small for satellite and some data logger telemetry, but the system is already being used on other small animals such as bats, and large insects.
+The main limitation with battery powered tags is the battery life.
 The smallest tags, which have a battery life of only a couple weeks, can be affixed to larger insects such as butterflies and dragonflies.
+Solar tags alleviate the issue of battery life, but are typically larger than some battery-powered tags.
 To view a list of projects currently being implemented, and the species being tracked, click here.

-Motus is Latin for movement.
+Motus is Latin for movement, or motion.
 One of the central objectives of Motus is to enable conservation and ecological research by providing a way to track the movement of animals.

-We built Motus as a collaborative effort.
-Researchers who want to affix tags to track animals for their own project can use the existing Motus network.
-They will have access to detection data from all receivers within the Motus network, regardless of who maintains those stations.
-Researchers and other people are also encouraged to deploy more receivers to expand the geographic coverage of our network.
-We have developed open-source technology called SensorGnomes that allow to keep the costs of each receiver relatively low, and our vision is to even further facilitate the deployment of sensors to a point where anyone with an antenna on their roof and little technical expertise will be able to participate in the network!
-If you have any questions about Motus or would like to join the effort, please contact us at email@example.com.
+Motus is a collaborative project Researchers who want to track animals can use the existing Motus network and have access to detection data from all receivers within the Motus network regardless of who maintains those stations.
+Researchers and other organizations or individuals are also encouraged to deploy their own stations to expand the geographic coverage of the network.
+If you have any questions about Motus or would like to join the effort, contact us.